-I am a Postdoctoral Research Associate at Duke University in the Department of Political Science and DevLab@Duke.
-I study political economy in developing countries, with a specific interest in how non-profit organizations, including civil society and development NGOs, shape and are shaped by politics and governance.
+I am a Senior Postdoctoral Research Associate at Duke University in the Department of Political Science and DevLab@Duke.
+I study political economy in developing countries, with a specific interest in how non-profit organizations shape, and are shaped by, politics and governance.
 In my research, I aspire to generate insights that can help civil society, donor governments, and private philanthropy weaken authoritarian rule in countries around the world.
 To investigate these topics, my research uses spatial analysis, machine learning techniques, and causal inference tools including field and survey experiments.

 My book project investigates the impact of non-state service provision on political economy, looking specifically at how the proliferation of access to NGO services affects political credit attribution, citizen political engagement, citizen expectations of government, and government investments in service delivery.
 My work at DevLab@Duke focuses on understanding how civil society organizations are affected by government policies and the downstream effects for politics and democracy in countries around the world.

 I completed my PhD in comparative politics and international relations at the University of Pennsylvania in July 2019.